+91-9414307023

 Common Practices Across India

-Puja and Fasting : Devotees wake up early, bathe, and wear clean clothes.
-They offer prayers to Lord Vishnu, Goddess Lakshmi (the goddess of wealth), and Lord Ganesha.
-Many observe a fast and recite sacred texts such as the Vishnu Sahasranama or Bhagavad Gita.
+• Puja and Fasting: Devotees wake early, take a holy bath, and worship Lord Vishnu, Goddess Lakshmi, and Lord Ganesha.
+Many observe fasting and recite sacred texts like the Vishnu Sahasranama or Bhagavad Gita.

 Maharashtra